data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

     count(Species, Speciessetosa, Speciesversicolor, Speciesvirginica)
 ```

-Okay, this covers how dummy codes work: but, how do they work when used in a
+Okay, this covers how dummy codes work.
+How do they work when used in a
 model, like with the linear model we have been using (through `lm()`)?

 In the context of using `lm()` (and many other functions in R) is that the